-One reason for setting such a target, is that in our experience, there is always a proportion of Ministers (or other key audience members) who find simple and obvious typos and grammatical slips unacceptable.
+One reason for setting such a target, is that in our experience, there is always a proportion of elected members (or other key audience members) who find simple and obvious typos and grammatical slips unacceptable.
 They say the presence of these "cracks in the flow" undermines their ability to smoothly read the content and take it in without a major effort.

 Keeping this part of your audience happy is a vital part of the quality advice goal.
-Indeed, based on our soundings, any papers for Cabinet will inevitably encounter at least one such reader.
-And who needs their Minister to face an irritated or leg-pulling colleague, particularly if the item is contentious and requires the gathering of support.
+Indeed, based on our soundings, any papers for your elected members will inevitably encounter at least one such reader.
+And who needs them to face an irritated or leg-pulling colleague, particularly if the item is contentious and requires the gathering of support.